 In this section

 About 60% of children in foster care are able to reunify with family, while about 40% of children find permanency through adoption or guardianship.
 When a child first comes into foster care, we typically do not know in which direction their case will go.
 The goal for all children placed through Children’s Wisconsin is reunification when possible.
-An important part of Foster to Adopt is an openness to building relationships with the biological family of children in your care.
+An important part of General Foster Care/Adoption is an openness to building relationships with the biological family of children in your care.

 With over 2,000 children ages 0-21 in foster care in Milwaukee County, there is a need for foster and adoptive families from a variety of backgrounds and experiences.
 Foster and adoptive families who are open to caring for sibling groups and older children (over 4 years old) fill an especially important need for children in care.